 To what extent young users assume a specific role as produsers is studied in our externally financed project about online creativity of Dutch teens (Jansz, et al., 2015).
 Teenagers as well as their parents are active users of social media, which enabled us to study the relation between Internet use and family cohesion.
 How parents and children deal with the opportunities and challenges of playing games and using the Internet was studied by Peter Nikken (Netherlands Youth Institute, NJi) and myself (Nikken & Jansz, 2006, 2007a,b, 2014).

-My most recent project is a collaboration with Martine Bouman of the Center for Media & Health.
+2015 was also the year when the collaboration with Martine Bouman of the Center for Media & Health was intensified.
 Thanks to a large grant from the Vriendenloterij we could start a PhD project about entertainment media and social change.
 Early 2016 Roel Lutkenhaus joined our team.
 In 2019, Roel published an international articale about his analysis of the Dutch vaccination debate on Twitter (Lutkenhaus, Jansz & Bouman, 2019).
 In October 2020, Roel defended his excellent PhD for which he received the high honor of cum laude.